Spherically Symmetric Potentials in Quadratic $f(R)$ Gravity: Introduction

 This paper is organized as follows.
 Section \ref{sec:level2} focuses on deriving the exact solutions of the linearized fourth-order field equations in a quadratic $f(R)$ gravity model, under the assumption of static spherical symmetry.
 Section \ref{sec:level3} provides an analytical solution to this equation, with integration constants determined by imposing appropriate physical conditions on the gravitational potential.
 In Section \ref{sec:level4}, the modified potential is computed and analyzed for various spherical mass distributions, including both classical profiles and newly proposed models.
-Finally, Section \ref{sec:level5} discusses the main conclusions of this work.
+Section \ref{sec:level5} then computes the corresponding rotation curves for selected density profiles and confronts them with the measured rotation curve of NGC 3198, providing a direct astrophysical test of the model.
+Finally, Section \ref{sec:level6} discusses the main conclusions of this work.